cnielly/IBT-Prediction/README.md

 # IBT-Prediction
 Use case presented by Eleven.

-This file is the Read Me fie.
+This file is the Read_Me file.
 To be filed later